Guided Meditation for Period Pain: Why It Works and Where to Start

 When I changed that relationship (through womb meditation, yoga nidra, and somatic practices) my pain became more manageable.
 And eventually, genuinely better.

-That experience is the foundation of everything I teach now.
+That shift is the foundation of everything I teach — and it's available to you too.

 What to Look For in a Guided Meditation for Period Pain

-Not all meditation is equally useful here.
+Not all guided meditation for period pain is created equal.
 When you're looking for guided meditations for period pain, look for these qualities:

 Womb focus: